 Austria has two systems of statutory severance pay.
-One applies to employment contracts that commenced before 1 January 20036 and the other to employment contracts that commenced on or after 1 January 2003.7 Employees who are subject to the pre-2003 system generally have a direct claim against the employer for a severance payment on termination of employment, unless an employee terminates the employment relationship or is dismissed for cause.
-The severance claim is calculated based on the employee's length of service and his or her most recent remuneration (including bonuses, if any) and may amount to up to 12 monthly remunerations after 25 uninterrupted years of service.
-In general, severance pay under the pre-2003 system is due and payable immediately on termination of employment (and when the relevant employee retires).
+One applies to employment contracts that commenced before 1 January 20037 and the other to employment contracts that commenced on or after 1 January 2003.8 Employees who are subject to the pre-2003 system generally have a direct claim against the employer for a severance payment on termination of employment, unless an employee terminates the employment relationship or is dismissed for cause.
+The severance claim is calculated based on the employee's length of service and his or her most recent remuneration (including bonuses, if any), up to 12 monthly remunerations after 25 uninterrupted years of service.
+In general, severance pay under the pre-2003 system is due and payable immediately on termination of employment.

 Under the new system, the employer pays 1.53 per cent of the employee's gross monthly salary to a severance fund.
 Employees who are subject to the new system have a severance claim against the fund only.

 According to Section 45a of the Labour Market Promotion Act, an employer must notify its local branch office of the Employment Service (AMS) if the employer intends, within a period of 30 days, to dismiss as redundant: